fiftydinar/yaml-parser/README.md

 # yaml-parser
-Basic YAML-parser written in Bash shell, using GNU CoreUtils.
+Basic YAML-parser written in Bash shell, using GNU CoreUtils & tooling.
 I wrote this for projects which would be strictly Bash compliant, so using [`yq`](https://github.com/mikefarah/yq) in this case wouldn't be an option.
 I try to be POSIX-compliant as much as possible, but that's something I can't guarantee or support.